 Luke Part Two Deep Dive

-This week we’re going to explore the biblical history and concepts of salvation, which when examined at its basic level, begins with the justification of humanity.
+This week we’re going to explore the biblical history and concepts of salvation, which, when examined at a basic level, begins with the justification of humanity.

-Salvation: σῴζω - sozo– With 108 occurrences, meaning “to save, to keep safe and sound, to rescue from danger or destruction.”
+σῴζω - sozo– With one hundred and eight occurrences, meaning ‘to save, to keep safe and sound, to rescue from danger or destruction’.
 In its most basic sense, this is the work Christ was sent to Earth to complete.
 Its mechanisms are defined below.

-Justification: δικαιόω - dikaioō – “to render righteous.”
-Justification, in the Pauline context may be defined as that legal act of God by which He declares the sinner righteous on the basis of the perfect righteousness of Jesus Christ.
+δικαιόω - dikaioō – ‘to render righteous’.
+Justification, in the Pauline context, may be defined as that legal act of God, by which He declares the sinner righteous on the basis of the perfect righteousness of Jesus Christ.

-Regeneration: παλιγγενεσία - paliggenesia – Only twice in the whole bible, Grenz defines it as such, “The theological significance of the word, therefore arises from the metaphor contained within it.
-Regeneration refers to the spiritual birth, the transaction that brings us into intimate relationship with God as his children.”
+παλιγγενεσία - paliggenesia – We see this only twice in the whole bible, Grenz defines it as ‘the theological significance of the word, therefore arises from the metaphor contained within it.
+Regeneration refers to the spiritual birth, the transaction that brings us into intimate relationship with God as his children’.

-Atonement: This term hold two important definitions, one in the Greek, and one in the Hebrew.
-I’ll give you both, so you’re able to see the relationship between the two testaments: Hebrew: כָּפַר – kaphar – to cover, purge, make an atonement, make reconciliation, cover over with pitch & the Greek: καταλλαγή - katallagē - Meaning “exchange, or adjustment of a difference”
+This term hold two important definitions, one in the Greek, and one in the Hebrew.
+I’ll give you both, so you’re able to see the relationship between the two testaments: Hebrew: כָּפַר – kaphar – to ‘cover, purge, make an atonement, make reconciliation, cover over with pitch’.

-Imputation: λογίζομαι – logizomai – “to reckon” turning to Grudem once again, for his eloquence, “God thinks of Christ’s righteousness as belonging to us, or regards it as belonging to us.
-He “reckons” it to our account.”
+λογίζομαι – logizomai – ‘to reckon’, turning to Grudem once again, ‘God thinks of Christ’s righteousness as belonging to us, or regards it as belonging to us.
+He “reckons” it to our account’.

-Righteousness: δίκαιος – dikaios – Frame presents it like this, “Christ is a revelation of God’s righteousness, not only of his goodness, grace and love.
-The gospel tells us what God has done so that he can declare us righteous, not because of our works, but because of the sacrifice of Christ”
+δίκαιος – dikaios – Frame presents it like this, ‘Christ is a revelation of God’s righteousness, not only of his goodness, grace and love.
+The gospel tells us what God has done so that he can declare us righteous, not because of our works, but because of the sacrifice of Christ’.

 So, with these key terminologies, we can begin to look within scripture for themes, motifs, and expressions, and see how they relate to Humankind, Israel, Jesus, the nature of God and our own lives.
-It is so important that we attempt to wrap our minds around the concept of and encompassed by salvation, it is complex in its consequences and function, yet simple and comprehensible to all.
-Just because it has many parts to it, some of them new and foreign to you and I, doesn’t mean we cannot try!
-After all, in the words of St Anslem, a great early church father, echoing the sentiments of Augustine, another great father of the faith, fides quarens intellectum, literally translated from the Latin as “faith seeking understanding."
+It is so important that we attempt to wrap our minds around the concept of salvation, it is complex in its consequences and function, yet simple and comprehensible to all.
+Just because it has many parts to it, some of them new and foreign, doesn’t mean we cannot try!
+After all, in the words of St Anslem, ‘faith seeking understanding’.
 We can never hope to know everything there is to know about Him, but it is for our purpose and His glory to pursue Him.